 Professor of French

 The bulk of my teaching and research concerns the early modern period, essentially the 17th and 18th centuries.
 My latest book is Technologies of the Novel: Quantitative Data and the Evolution of Literary Systems (Cambridge UP).
 The study, which was supported by a Guggenheim fellowship, aims to be the first quantitative history of the novel: it traces the incubation, development, and subsequent abandonment of a variety of formal devices via a systematic sampling of the production of French- and English-language novels over the years 1600-1830.
 Drawing from studies of the evolution of technological artifacts, I argue that the novel is not one evolving (or “rising”) entity, but rather a system composed of discrete forms in constant but patterned flux.
-My previous book, Before Fiction: The Ancien Régime of the Novel (U Penn Press, 2011), awarded the 2013 ASECS Gottschalk prize for best book on the 18th century, offers a history of the novel from the point of view of fictionality (for me, the notion that literary characters need not be “real people”).
-Currently, I'm extending my quantitative approach to the evolution of "scenic" narration in the novel circa 1800.
-I also have in the works a long-form project on the making and unmaking of aesthetic hierarchies in literature and the visual arts from the Renaissance to the present.
-Both of these inquiries are seeking to model "change" in a way that breaks from more familiar practices of historicization.
+My previous book, Before Fiction: The Ancien Régime of the Novel (U Penn Press, 2011), awarded the 2013 ASECS Gottschalk prize for best book on the 18th century, provides a history of the novel from the point of view of fictionality (for me, the notion that literary characters need not be “real people”).
+Currently, I'm working on a series of interlocking case studies that, taken together, will offer a way of modeling the evolution of cultural artifacts (and the discourses circulating around them) that departs from long-dominant modes of “historicizing.”

 Introduction from Technologies of the Novel (Cambridge UP, 2021);